 Project Leaders are also expected to help the Fedoruk Centre communicate their work with people in the broader Saskatchewan community, for example: why their Project is important; what they are learning; and how their insights could improve quality of life, safety or security, whether locally, nationally or globally.
-Communication opportunities arise from time to time and could include web-site articles, media interviews and public meetings, for example.
+Communication opportunities arise from time to time and may include, but are not limited to, web-site articles, media interviews and public meetings.